What is bloat in dogs?

 GDV cannot be treated at home.
-It is a serious emergency condition that requires hospitalisation and expert veterinary treatment.
+It’s a serious emergency condition that requires hospitalisation and expert veterinary treatment.
 Treatment usually consists of fluids (a drip) to counteract shock and, sometimes, gastric decompression.
 Once your dog is stable they will need surgery to return the stomach to its correct position.
 A gastropexy (in which the stomach is attached to the body wall) will be performed to hold the stomach in the correct position.
 Your dog’s spleen will also be examined and may need to be removed if it’s been damaged.
-Various other tests including blood tests are likely to be performed, as complications such as heart irregularities and blood clotting problems following GDV are common.
+Various other tests, including blood tests, are likely to be performed, as complications such as heart irregularities and blood clotting problems following GDV are common.

-If you suspect your dog has a GDV it is imperative you seek immediate veterinary treatment.
+If you suspect your dog has GDV it’s imperative you seek immediate veterinary treatment.
 Success rates decrease the longer the delay in starting treatment.

 How to avoid bloat in dogs

 Pay careful attention to your dog’s diet, feeding and exercise.
-You can help prevent your dog from developing GDV by feeding them small meals regularly through the day (rather than one large meal) and avoiding exercising your dog immediately after feeding.
+You can help prevent your dog from developing GDV by feeding them small meals regularly through the day (rather than one large meal) and you should avoid exercising your dog immediately after feeding.
 Although not always recommended, gastropexy — surgical attachment of the stomach to body wall — is an effective means of prevention.
-In some breeds of dog, it can be done at the same time as routine neutering.
+In some breeds, it can be done at the same time as routine neutering.
 Speak to your vet for further details.